LevskiWeng/svnchecker-fork/README.md

 ## Contributing

 Please submit all pull requests against 'dev' branch. 'master' branch is only for upstreaming for svnchecker.
+You could send me pull-requests when you have patches or implement new features.

 Thanks!